 Dr Damien Brady, continued and said “Incorporating enzyme-modified coconut oil into dental hygiene products would be an attractive alternative to chemical additives, particularly as it works at relatively low concentrations.
 Also, with increasing antibiotic resistance, it is important that we turn our attention to new ways to combat microbial infection.”

 Oil pulling is an ancient way of refreshing the teeth and gums according to Dr Bruce Fife.
 Some swear by it others think it does nothing (see link in references).
 Some use sunflower oil, others coconut oil; personal preference perhaps?

-In Bruce’s book there are many fascinating stories of people who oil pull every day, I am not that committed!
+In Bruce’s book there are many fascinating stories of people who oil pull every day, I am not that committed or sure!